A tank contains oxygen (O₂) at a pressure of 2.00 atm. What is th... | Channels for Pearson+

 Textbook Question

 A tank contains oxygen (O₂) at a pressure of 2.00 atm.
-What is the pressure in the tank in terms of the following units? d. kPa
+What is the pressure in the tank in terms of the following units? b. lb/in.²

 Verified Solution